JadenStrudwick/CompressedGameNotation/notes.md

 ## Key points from today
 - I cannot use the pgn_reader iterator, as it does not give me the original string of the game

+# 2nd of November 2023

+I have implemented my own iterator for the PGN parser.
+It parses each game, and returns the original string of the game.
+This is so we can accurately compute the compression ratio.

+Also I have changed the PgnData struct to only support 'reduced export format' PGNs.
+This means we only store the 7 tag roster information, no comments, no RAVs, no NAGs.

+This means we will have "lossy" compression, but we still capture all the vital information about a game.